In this section

-In accordance with Test and Protect, people with symptoms are required to self-isolate for at least 10 days, and everyone in their household should isolate for 14 days.
+In accordance with Test and Protect, people with symptoms are required to self-isolate with everyone in their household and book a test.
 If the test is negative, everyone can end isolation.
-If the test is positive, everyone should continue to isolate, and the NHS Test and Protect team will be in touch to start contact tracing.
-Those contacted through the Test and Protect programme will be required to self-isolate for at least 14 days.
+If the test is positive, the index case (or person who has tested positive for COVID-19) should continue to self-isolate and the NHS Test and Protect team will be in touch to start contact tracing.

 In some circumstances further discussion may be required with the local Health Protection Team and local authority to ensure that the person has suitable accommodation to isolate safely and effectively.

 After the required period of self-isolation, guests and anyone else in their party who has been affected can then return to their main place of residence.